-After first discussions with ANPC and in accordance with an external legal opinion, RBRO has issued new repayment schedules and has started to repay certain amounts and related legal interest to affected customers.
+After discussions with ANPC and in accordance with an external legal opinion, RBRO issued new repayment schedules and started to repay certain amounts and related legal interest to affected customers.
 Based on the latest internal calculations, the expected negative financial impact is expected not to exceed EUR 28.5 million.
-Now, after nearly the total aforementioned amount had been paid to customers, ANPC has requested RBRO to provide detailed information on the implementation of the court's decision.
-However, given ongoing discussions with the ANPC, current uncertainties and lack of indications from the court as to the interpretation of its decision, the exact negative financial impact is still to be determined.
+Now, after nearly the total aforementioned amount had been paid to customers, ANPC has requested RBRO to provide detailed information on the implementation of the court's decision and RBRO provided such information.